supertote/HierarchicalStateMachines/README.md

 HierarchicalStateMachines
 =========================

-An implementation in Scala of HierarchicalStateMachines
+An implementation in Scala of Hierarchical State Machines.